Marlboro Man

 The Marlboro Man is a figure that was used in tobacco advertising campaigns for Marlboro cigarettes.
 In the United States, where the campaign originated, it was used from 1954 to 1999.
 The Marlboro Man was first conceived by advertising executive Leo Burnett in 1954.
 The images initially featured rugged men portrayed in a variety of roles but later primarily featured a rugged cowboy or cowboys in picturesque wild terrain.
-The ads were originally conceived as a way to popularize filtered cigarettes, which at the time were considered feminine.
+(Note: Not always smoking or holding a cigarette, sometimes the cowboy was just a small silhouette in a large landscape, but the brand name or an image of a packet of the product was always shown in large size) The ads were originally conceived as a way to popularize filtered cigarettes, which at the time were considered feminine.

 The campaign, created by Leo Burnett Worldwide, is said to be one of the most brilliant advertisement campaigns of all time.
 It transformed a feminine brand carrying the slogan "Mild as May" into a masculine one in a matter of months.
 Ellen Merlo, the vice president of marketing services at Philip Morris, was quoted in a 1989 Marlboro advertisement: "We perceive Formula One and Indy car racing as adding, if you will, a modern-day dimension to the Marlboro Man.
 The image of Marlboro is very rugged, individualistic, heroic.
 And so is this style of auto racing.
-From an image standpoint, the fit is good.”
+From an image standpoint, the fit is good."

 Cowboys proved to be popular, which led to the "Marlboro Cowboy" and "Marlboro Country" campaigns.

 Origins

 Philip Morris & Co. (now Altria) originally introduced the Marlboro brand as a woman's cigarette in 1924.
 Starting in the early 1950s, the cigarette industry began to focus on promoting filtered cigarettes as a response to the emerging scientific data about harmful effects of smoking.
-Under the misconception that filtered cigarettes were safer, Marlboro, as well as other brands, started to be sold with filters.
+Under the notion that filtered cigarettes were safer, Marlboro, as well as other brands, started to be sold with filters.
 However, filtered cigarettes, and Marlboro in particular, were considered women's cigarettes.
 During market research in the 1950s, men indicated that while they would consider switching to a filtered cigarette, they were concerned about being seen smoking a cigarette marketed to women.

 The repositioning of Marlboro as a men's cigarette was handled by Chicago advertiser Leo Burnett.
 Most filtered cigarette advertising sought to make claims about the technology behind the filter: Through the use of complex terminology and scientific claims regarding the filter, the cigarette industry wanted to ease fears about the harmful effects of cigarette smoking.
 However, Leo Burnett decided to address these fears through an entirely different approach: creating ads completely devoid of health concerns or health claims of the filtered cigarette.
 Burnett felt that making claims about the effectiveness of filters furthered concerns of smoking's long-term effects.